 The WA Economy research theme also provides a monthly update on WA’s labour market within an Australian context, with our BCEC Monthly Labour Market Updates.
 A detailed WA economic update is also available through the BCEC Quarterly Economic Commentary.
 These outputs ensure analysis on critical economic indicators is available on a regular and frequent basis.

 This Western Australia Quarterly Economic Commentary analyses the most recent data on economic and social indicators for WA.
-WA’s economic performance continues to impress WA’s AFL teams did not manage to make finals this year, but WA’s ability to host the 2021...
+Seize the day: Border reopening presents opportunities for economic diversification, but it is not as simple as turning the tap back on.
+After two...
 Read article